viktor-podzigun/charva-lanterna/c/src/README.win32.txt

 	( http://sourceforge.net/projects/pdcurses/ )

-On my system (I have tested this on Windows 98 Second Edition and on Windows 2000):
+On my system (I have tested this on Windows 98 Second Edition, Windows 2000 and Windows XP professional):

     MinGW is installed in C:\MinGW